-I’m a poet and creative educator.
+I’m a poet, poetry workshop leader, teacher and mentor.
 I believe in the power of words and in sharing that power with others.

 I lead poetry workshops in secondary schools and am currently Patron of Writing at Didcot Girls’ School and St Birinus School .
 I am a registered Poet in Schools with The Poetry Society and a member of The Society of Authors.
 I also run poetry courses for adults and do 1-to-1 mentoring and editorial work with individual poets.

 I have a background in teaching and have taught in a wide spectrum of settings, from hidden gem community centres to bursting-at-the-seams secondary schools.
 I have an MA in Writing Poetry from The Poetry School/Newcastle University and I was nominated for Best Single Poem in the Forward Prize, 2020.